Levi-Leah/COMPTIA-A-notes/modules/how-people-use-computers.md

     - Smart cars
     - Security cameras
     - Home appliances
+    - Medical devices used for monitoring patients
+    - Baby monitors
 - Processor
   - Super fast electronic calculator that can execute computations based on the programming
 - Programming